 The Director of Clinical Services will inform students of observation opportunities.
-Each student is responsible for tracking their own observations in the onsite Speech and Hearing Clinic and in the community.
+Each student is responsible for tracking their observations in the onsite Speech and Hearing Clinic and the community.
 AAMU CSD students will record observation hours obtained in minutes on department-provided observation log sheets and practicum reports.
-Students must obtain signatures from the ASHA certified SLP directing the clinical service in order for the hours to be valid (i.e. the clinician/supervisor must sign the forms and provide his/her ASHA number).
-Hours will not be tracked by the clinic or the department; it is each student's responsibility to maintain the practicum report and to submit said documents to the Director of Clinical Services by the dates provided on the semester Clinic Timeline.
+Students must obtain signatures from the ASHA-certified SLP directing the clinical service in order for hours to be valid (i.e., the clinician/supervisor must sign the forms and provide his/her ASHA number).
+The clinic or the department will track hours obtained for the purposes of graduation and ASHA certification.
+However, each student's responsibility is to keep track of their hours, maintain the practicum report, and submit said documents to the Director of Clinical Services by the dates provided on the semester Clinic Timeline.
 The student must maintain a copy of completed practicum documents for personal record.